LED Lighting Institute

 Andrew Bierman, MS, LC — Professor Bierman is a senior research scientist at the LRC and an expert in photometry and radiometry.
 He is currently conducting research on the non-visual effects of light on health and circadian regulation.
 Other areas of research include mesopic vision (vision at low light levels), color vision, lighting controls, measurement of lighting efficiency, photosensor technology, and fluorescent lighting systems.
 Professor Bierman is one of our country's leading experts in photometric measurement and is the head of the LRC’s photometric laboratories.

-Mariana Figueiro, PhD — Dr. Figueiro is an associate professor and program director at the LRC.
+Mariana Figueiro, PhD — Dr. Figueiro is a professor and program director at the LRC.
 Her research areas include energy-efficient lighting, human factors in lighting, and working to better understand and quantify light as a stimulus for the circadian system.
 An architect by training, Dr. Figueiro received her Ph.D. in multidisciplinary science and her M.S. in lighting degrees from Rensselaer.
 She received the 2006 James D. Watson Award and the 2007 Office of Naval Research Young Investigator Award to continue her work in circadian photobiology.
 In addition to managing the LRC's Light and Health program, she serves as advisor and thesis committee member for graduate students and teaches Light and Health and Human Factors in Lighting.

 Jean Paul Freyssinier, MS, LC — Professor Freyssinier is a senior research scientist and adjunct assistant professor at the LRC.
 His research includes solid-state lighting, LED performance, technology transfer, energy-efficient lighting design, photometry, the spectral effects of lighting, and education.
 Since 2000, he has been involved in lighting technology research, development, and evaluation at the LRC.
 His previous experience includes working as principal of design at a full-service architectural lighting and automation design firm and as project manager at an energy management firm, both in Mexico.
 He has taught in the LRC's graduate education program for the past 10 years and lectures frequently at conferences and seminars.
 He is the author of more than 35 scientific and technical articles related to energy efficiency, photometry, improved LED performance, and field applications, and co-author of two patents on LED remote phosphor technology.